 5. Guess who?
 Once you’ve selected your clown, prepare your children.
 For kids ages 10 or up, Flutterby suggests parents inform their kids that a clown’s stopping by.
 At that age, catching them off guard could lead to embarrassment.
 And we all know that some children are afraid of clowns because they’ve either been traumatized by an image on TV or had a bad past experience.
 So, when they see a clown and get scared, don’t force them to talk to him or her.
 Allow your child some time to warm up to the idea.
 “They’ve got to see that everybody else is having fun,” Flutterby says.

-For more tips on hiring a clown, visit PartyHow.com.
+For more tips on hiring a clown, visit PartyHow.com, and be sure to read up on what to expect party entertainers to cost.